 We have thought very carefully about the possibilities of what could happen to your mortgage over the next few months and are working very closely with our panel of lenders to ensure that if anything changes, we can inform you right away and recommend the best option for you to take so that you still feel secure and happy with your mortgage.

 Mortgage payment holidays are agreements you make with your bank, building society or mortgage lender, allowing you to take a small break from your monthly mortgage payments for a set period.
 In the case of the current COVID-19 crisis, homeowners are being granted 3-months.

 The 3 months will be added on at the end of your term or your payments will be recalculated at a slightly higher level, meaning you will still have to pay those 3 months back at some point.

 Your interest, however, carries on as normal, meaning you’ll technically be paying an additional 3 months of interest on top of what you’ve paid already.

 Most lenders would likely prefer to not extend your mortgage term, as you may end up going beyond their standard retirement age.
 There’ll be more information on this over time.

 Depending on the mortgage deal you have in place, you may be able to pay off a lump sum later on in the year to bring your mortgage in line with where it would’ve been had you not taken a holiday.

-Mortgage Payments Holidays are available for those with residential mortgages and Buy to Let mortgages, meaning landlords will also have help if their payments are affected.
+Mortgage Payments Holidays are available for those with residential mortgages and buy to let mortgages in Manchester, meaning landlords will also have help if their payments are affected.

 The full proposal is in detail below: